odjan/ds_algorithms/README.md

 # Data Structures and Algorithms

 Objectives:
-Code up a working set of data structures and algorithms from scratch
+Code a working set of data structures and algorithms from scratch

 Data Structures:
 - Linked List